Categories: Future Tech

 • Kevlar Utility Harness ($337.39)

-• Gas-powered magnetic grappling gun (you’ll have to do with a simple grappling hook $26.95 – although you could try launching it out of gas-powered t-shirt cannon for $1,750.00)
+• Gas-powered magnetic grappling gun (you’ll have to do with a simple grappling hook $26.95 – although you could try launching it out of a gas-powered t-shirt cannon for $1,750.00)

 • Nomex survival suit for advanced infantry.
 Kevlar bi-weave, reinforced joints, tear resistant and bullet proof.
 (Lucius Fox tells us that it costs $300,000)